 There’s no question that we need to take in enough calcium every day to build strong bones and keep them that way.
 The question is: what’s the best way to get enough?

-At American Bone Health, we believe that it makes sense to get as much calcium as possible from the food you eat.
+It makes the most sense to get as much calcium as possible from the food you eat.
 The bonus, of course, is that getting calcium from your diet can be delicious and relatively inexpensive.

 The Office of Dietary Supplements of the National Institutes of Health provides great information about calcium requirements from childhood to old age and a good short list of calcium sources.